Get your head around investing

 Use ‘tax efficient’ allowances

 It is important to shield your growing nest egg from the erosive effects of tax.
 ISAs, or Individual Savings Accounts, are a valuable shield against tax for UK investors.
-You can currently put away up to £20,000 a year in ISAs, and any income or investment gains are free from income tax or capital gains tax – and the new tax year starting on April 6th brings new ISA and pension allowances.
+You can currently put away up to £20,000 a year in ISAs, and any income or investment gains are free from income tax or capital gains tax.

 ISAs are available either as Cash, which is like having a tax-free bank or building society account, or Stocks & Shares where your money can be invested in a variety of assets in search of higher returns.
 A Stocks & Shares ISA could deliver a higher return than Cash ISAs over the longer term but there is a risk the value of your investments could fall – especially in the short term.

 While ISAs can be accessed at any time, pensions are often a more effective means of investing specifically for retirement owing to the tax relief available on payments into them.
 Currently, anyone under 75 with relevant UK earnings can receive tax relief when they contribute within the annual allowance to a personal pension such as the Charles Stanley Direct SIPP.
-20% is added by HMRC and any further higher or additional rate income tax relief can be reclaimed – a potentially a simple way of reducing your income tax bill as well as boosting your retirement savings.
+20% is added by HMRC and any further higher or additional rate income tax relief can be reclaimed – a potentially a simple way of reducing your income tax bill for the year.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.